matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

 |             Iter |  7.048 ns | 0.1168 ns | 0.1092 ns |      - |         - |
 ```

-We see that the `iter` function for `BitSet` is approcimately 3x faster than `HashSet` for iterating through the values.
+We see that the `iter` function for `BitSet` is approximately 3x faster than `HashSet` for iterating through the values.

 ## The Problem

-Now, you may be thinking that `BitSet` is great but there is a downside with this approach.
+Now, you may be thinking that `BitSet` is great, but there is a downside to this approach.
 The `iter` function takes a lambda as one of its arguments.
 Whenever the `BitSet` encounters a set bit, it then calls the lambda with the index of the set bit.
-Lambdas are intrinsic to programming in F# but they do have limitations.
-One of those limitates is that they cannot capture `Span<'T>` or `ByRefLike` types.
-Most of the time this is not a big deal.
-F# devs are not often known as being hardcore performance so most F# devs will not run into this problem.
+Lambdas are intrinsic to programming in F#, but they have limitations.
+One of those limitations is that they cannot capture `Span<'T>` or `ByRefLike` types.
+Most of the time, this is not a big deal.
+F# developers are not often known as hardcore performance programmers, so most F# developers will not run into this problem.

-I, on the other hand, work with `Span<'T>` and `ByRefLike` types all of the time.
-They can be incredibly powerful for increasing the performance of your programming and decreasing memory allocations.
+I, on the other hand, work with `Span<'T>` and `ByRefLike` types all the time.
+They can be incredibly powerful for increasing your program's performance and decreasing memory allocations.
 Now, a word of caution.
 You probably don't need this.
-You can lead a very happy life as an F# developer and never worry about this.
-This type of limitation only becomes and issue when you are trying to eek out every bit of performance that you can and you likely are not in that scenario.
-I happen to be in an odd situation in that I work for a company that has a F# dev team and I'm tasked with writing libraries for others to use that must be fast.
-For strategic reasons we constrain ourselves to F# so calling out to C/C++/Rust is not an option.
-If you find yourself in a similar situation, you are going to appreciate what we cover next.
+You can lead a very happy life as an F# developer, and never worry about this.
+This limitation only becomes an issue when you are trying to eke out every bit of performance you can, and you are likely not in that scenario.
+I happen to be in an odd situation because I work for a company with an F# dev team, and I'm tasked with writing libraries for others to use that must be fast.
+For strategic reasons, we constrain ourselves to F#, so calling out to C/C++/Rust is not an option.
+You will appreciate what we cover next if you find yourself in a similar situation.

-I have asked about relaxing some of the compiler restrictions around lambdas and capturing `Span<'T>` but the effort would be large.
-The more I dug into how the F# compiler and the CLR are interacting my appreciation for the complexity of the problem goes.
-This is also not the most important feature for the growth of F# so I'm not going to push for it.
-My hope is to maybe get good enough to be able to contribute it to the F# compiler someday 😊.
+I have asked about relaxing some of the compiler restrictions around lambdas and capturing `Span<'T>`, but the effort would be large.
+The more I dug into how the F# compiler and the CLR interact, my appreciation for the complexity of the problem grows.
+This is also not the most important feature for the growth of F#, so I'm not going to push for it.
+I hope to get good enough to contribute it to the F# compiler someday 😊.

 ## The Solution

-So how do we get around this limitation? `BitSet` is intended for these hot loops where we likely want to be able to use some stack allocated memory.
-This means we need to be able to work with `BitSet` and with `Span<'T>` at the same time.
+So how do we get around this limitation? `BitSet` is intended for these hot loops where we likely want to be able to use some stack-allocated memory.
+This means we must be able to work with `BitSet` and `Span<'T>` simultaneously.
 The simple solution is to expose a new way of iterating through the set bits in the `BitSet`.
-We can implement `IEnumerable<'T>` for `BitSet` and use a `for ...in...do` loops.
+We can implement `IEnumerable<'T>` for `BitSet` and use a `for...in...do` loop.

-The easiest way to implement `IEnumerable<'T>` for `BitSet` is to define a `BitSetEnumerator` which takes the logic used in the `iter` function but exposes it in a way that the `IEnumerable<'T>` interface expexts.
+The easiest way to implement `IEnumerable<'T>` for `BitSet` is to define a `BitSetEnumerator`, which takes the logic used in the `iter` function but exposes it in a way that the `IEnumerable<'T>` interface expects.
 Let's see what that looks like:

 ```fsharp
 type BitSetEnumerator<[<Measure>] 'Measure>(buckets: uint64[]) =